stefan-brus/cv/cv.md

 - Started off as a backend software developer, and later took over as leader of one of the backend software teams
 - Designed, implemented, and maintained real-time performance sensitive network applications
 - Heavy focus on ensuring robustness and performance of microservice-based software systems, and single-threaded concurrency models

+### Software Developer, Ida Infront AB, January 2011 - August 2013

+- Main technologies used: Java, SQL databases
+- Worked in client-facing teams, developing electronic archives and case management systems
+- Additionally, designed some user-facing web forms and data analysis tools

+### Software Engineer, Department of Computer Science, Linköping University, September 2009 - June 2010

+- Implemented some features & created automated tests for the OpenModelica compiler
+- Assisted with miscellaneous projects such as launching and maintaining websites

 ----